Liamn710/learning_C/README.md

 # assembler
-an assembler developed in C lang
+This resository will be an assembler developed in C for now it used for me to learn C, and the assembler will be ready until 11.8.24